Ølensvåg

-Ølensvåg or Ølsvågen is a village in Vindafjord municipality in Rogaland county, Norway.
+Ølensvåg is a village in Vindafjord Municipality in Rogaland county, Norway.
 The village is located at the southwestern end of the Ølsfjorden, along the European route E134 highway, just west of the municipal centre of Ølensjøen.

+View of Ølensvåg at the left end of the fjord and Ølen in the front centre of the photo.

+The 0.41 km2 village has a population (2025) of 487 and a population density of 1188 PD/km2.

+History

-The village was historically a part of the municipality of Ølen, which was merged into Vindafjord in 2006.
+The village was historically a part of the old Ølen Municipality, which was merged into Vindafjord Municipality in 2006.

-The 0.43 km2 village has a population (2019) of 455 and a population density of 1058 PD/km2.